Yarosalvbud/Yarosalvbud/README.md

-- 👋 Hi, I’m @Yarosalvbud
+- 👋 Hi, I’m Yarosalv
 - 👀 I’m interested in data science
+- You can contact me by telegram: @Yaroslavbud or by mail: budancevya@gmail.com

 <!---